 Averted in Arrow.
 They're plain old arrows, but everyone who gets hit with one drops instantly, with only the very first victims being mentioned as hospitalized.
 Indeed, the hero racked up quite a body count within only the first few episodes, showing how deadly arrows are.

-Used to an extent when Oliver is shot by The Black Arrow.
+Used to an extent when Oliver is shot by the Dark Archer.
 He's shot multiple times in the back but still manages to surprise his rival with a knife and limp away.
 It's clear he's not making it very far though.

 In Star Trek: The Next Generation, when Q has sent the main characters into a Robin Hood fantasy, Troi practices archery and hits Data square in the chest.
 Being an android, he calmly removes the arrow and reassures her that her aim is improving.